getsentry/sentry-docs/src/wizard/unreal/index.md

 ## Crash Report Client

-For Windows and Mac [Crash Report Client](/platforms/unreal/setup-crashreport/) provided along with Unreal Engine has to be configured in order to capture errors automatically.
+For Windows and Mac, [Crash Report Client](/platforms/unreal/setup-crashreport/) provided along with Unreal Engine has to be configured in order to capture errors automatically.

 ### Include the UE4 Crash Reporter